Climate Action Q&A Surgeries

 27 October, 10:00 – 11:00 GMT

-For this session, we will be engaging in a conversation on climate action for SMEs.
+For this session, we engaged in a conversation on climate action for SMEs.
 SMEs make up around 90% of businesses and also feature heavily in larger companies’ supply chains.
 Meeting the goals of the Paris Agreement and achieving net zero economies will require huge transformation across the private sector, and will involve SMEs to commit to and deliver carbon emissions reductions.